-The land is situated in the Parramatta City Council (the Council) Local Government Area (LGA) and the trees are protected under Part 5.4 Preservation of Trees or Vegetation of Councils Development Control Plan (DCP) 2011.
-The Council is the consenting authority for development works on the site.
-This report involves 6 trees (the trees), as indicated on Survey of Subject Trees (Appendix C) and considers the removal of one (1) tree within the property and the retention of five (5) trees within neighbouring properties and adjacent on the road reserve.
-The trees will be considered as 1 stand to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix C, Survey of Subject Trees.
-Tree Protection Zone fencing or works are marked on the Appendix F - Trees to be Retained and Tree Protection Zones.
+The site is situated in the Liverpool City Council (the Council) Local Government Area (LGA) and the trees are protected under Councils' Development Control Plan (DCP).
+This report involves two (2) trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix D) and considers their removal as they are positioned within the proposed building envelope.
+The trees will be considered as 1 stand to encompass all trees within and immediately involved within this site, where appropriate, as marked on Appendix D, Site Plan A - Survey of Subject Trees.

-The site is comprised of three parcels of land where the existing structures are to be demolished and are to be replaced with a proposed mixed use development with basement parking, requiring the removal of one (1) existing tree within the site.
+The site is comprised of two residential blocks where the existing structures are to be demolished and are to be replaced with a proposed multi-storey residential development with basement parking, requiring the removal of two (2) existing trees also with Privet weed species within the site.
 As part of the Landscape Plan where appropriate, the tree cover on the site will be enhanced by planting with advanced specimens/s of appropriate tree species for the space available above and below ground being soil volumes available and to prevent future conflict between trees and built structures.

 The proposed building design and its configuration and infrastructure were arrived at prior to the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
-The plans provided do not show the location of sewer, water or electricity supply to the proposed development.

-Setbacks for the new works and associated infrastructure should provide sufficient space to protect the existing growing environments both above and below ground for trees to be retained, and so that trees within the property and on adjoining properties will not be adversely affected.
-The proposed design has considered the spatial requirements for the trees to be retained based on the information available or provided at the time of compiling this report, and those areas to be protected will be discussed further.
-The Summary lists the general condition of trees and a summary of works in Table 1.0.
+The Summary lists the general condition of each tree and a summary of works in Table 1.0.
 In section 5.0 each individual tree is described in greater detail including protective or remedial works.
 Tree maintenance works including pruning, removal or transplantation are detailed in section 4.0.